Straubinger/lix/README.md

 LIX of Danish Speeches
 ========
 The speeches.csv file contains the LIX in speeches given by the Danish Prime Minister and the Queen of Denmark.
-LIX is a readability measure indicating the difficulty of the text and is computed as follows:
+LIX is a readability measure indicating the difficulty of reading a text developed by Swedish scholar Carl-Hugo Björnson.
+It is computed as follows:

 LIX = A / B + (C * 100) / A, where